Close×

 Day 3

-Loop from Séguret to Vaison-la-Romaine and its surroundings
+Loop from Séguret to Vaison-la-Romaine and the surrounding area

 Elevation gain: +755 m

-From Séguret, cross the Dentelles mountains and head towards Vaison-la-Romaine, a town steeped in history with Roman and medieval ruins.
-Continue on to Puyméras, a picturesque little village offering panoramic views of the surrounding vineyards and mountains.
-Enjoy the tranquility and beauty of the landscape.
+From Séguret, cross the Dentelles mountain range and head toward Vaison-la-Romaine, a town rich in history with Roman and medieval ruins.
+Continue on to Puyméras, a picturesque little village offering panoramic views of the vineyards and surrounding mountains.
+Enjoy the tranquility and beauty of the landscapes.
 Continue on to Roaix, a charming wine-growing village.
 Explore the vineyards and stop for a wine tasting at one of the local estates.
-On the way back, the village of Rasteau, notable for its medieval castle ruins, takes you back to the Rhône Valley and ends in Séguret.
+On the way back, the village of Rasteau—notable for the ruins of its medieval castle—brings you back toward the Rhône Valley, ending your journey in Séguret.

 4